What we know about the Omicron variant

 Are the COVID-19 vaccines effective against the Omicron variant?

 Researchers are looking into any potential impact the Omicron variant has on the effectiveness of COVID-19 vaccines.
 Information is still limited, but there may be a small reduction in the effectiveness of vaccines against severe illness and death, and a decline in preventing mild disease and infection.
-However, WHO reports that so far it looks like the currently available vaccines offer significant protection against severe disease and death.
+However, WHO reports that so far it looks like the currently available vaccines offer significant protection against severe disease and death, especially reminding the importance of booster doses for risk groups.

-It is also important to be vaccinated to protect against the other widely circulating variants, such as the Delta one.
+It is also important to be vaccinated to protect against the other circulating variants, such as the Delta one.
 When it’s your turn, make sure to get vaccinated.
 If your vaccination involves two doses, it’s important to receive both in order to have the maximum protection.
+When it is your turn to get a booster dose, get your shot.

 Read more about COVID-19 vaccines and explore what you need to know before, during and after getting vaccinated.